Efficiency dividend

 An efficiency dividend is an annual reduction in resources available to an organization.
 It is usually applied as a percentage of operational (running) costs.

 It has been used by the Australian Government on Australian Public Service departments and agencies since 1987.

 Some departments and agencies have been exempted.

 History

-A 1.25% efficiency dividend was introduced by the Bob Hawke Government in 1987-88.
-It was reduced to 1% from 1994-95 to 2004-2005 then increased to 1.25% from 2005-06.
+A 1.25% efficiency dividend was introduced by the Bob Hawke Government in 1987–88.
+It was reduced to 1% from 1994–95 to 2004-2005 then increased to 1.25% from 2005 to 2006.
 For 2008-09 a one-off 2% efficiency dividend on top of the ongoing efficiency dividend was applied.
 In 2011-12 it was 1.5% and in 2012-13 another extra one-off 2.5% was applied.

 Controversy

 Proponents of the efficiency dividend argue that it improves the cost effectiveness of the public sector, allows managerial flexibility in the allocation of resources, and is a good way to generate savings in the cost of public sector administration.

 Critics have described the efficiency dividend as a blunt instrument, a false economy, and lazy budgeting.
 Smaller agencies have also highlighted the difficulty in finding such savings.